nico/hack/llvmgnsyncbot/README.md

 1. Check out [llvm-project](https://github.com/llvm/llvm-project/) from github
    to some directory, e.g. `~/src/llvm-project`.

-1. Check out this repository here to some other directory.
+1. Check out this repository here to some other directory, e.g. `~/src/hack`.

-1. In the root of the llvm repository, symlink `syncbot.sh` to `syncbot.sh` in the checkout of this directory, and do the same for `syncbot.py`.
-   XXX: Windows writeup.

 1. Set up the goma client in `~/goma` on non-Windows, and in `c:\src\goma` on Windows.